ibrahim-s/linkLibrary/readme.md

 *	Standing on any link in this list, pressing enter on it will open it with the default browser.
 *	Tabing on that dialog you can access the about of the link(some information about the link ) if present, a button to show the source url, another button that gives you the option to open the link with several browsers if found on your computer.
 *	Stand on the link you want in this list, and press the context menu.
-*	From there you can add, edit, remove that link or all.
+*	From there you can add, edit, move link to another library, remove that link or all.
 *	Now do you want to import a json library, or export any library as json or html file, Yes you can
 *	For instance to export a library, stand on the library you want to export and press the contact menu, arrow down once to Export library as, choose the type of file you want to be exported, json or html and press enter.
 *	A dialog will open to choose the folder you want to export to, choose folder and press enter or navigate to select folder button and press on it.